At a Glance

 With the changing landscape of healthcare and care delivery, patients have more options than ever before — and more expectations.

 Medical practices used to run the faithful business of local patients and their families — often for life.
 Today, that’s not a given anymore.
-Less likely to opt for blind loyalty, patients want a superb patient experience, thoughtful patient care, a wide availability of appointments, and tools and technologies that simplify scheduling and communication.
+Less likely to opt for blind loyalty, patients want a superb patient experience, thoughtful patient care, wide availability of appointments, and tools and technologies that simplify scheduling and communication.

 In order to retain patients, practices must understand patients’ non-negotiables and work to meet their expectations.
 Below we look closer at 5 reasons why patients may leave your practice and actionable strategies to keep them.